kendarorg/HttpAnsweringMachine/docs/plugins/js.md

 * pathRegexp: the Java regexp to match the path
 * phase: the [phase](docs/lifecyvle.md) for the filter
 * requires: the list of files needed to run the plugin
-* id: an unique id
+* id: myFilter, aka the name of the file with the filter
 * enabled: true/false
 * blocking: true/false.
 When blocking the filter result will be sent directly to the output, when false all the subsequent filters will be executed
 * priority: the priority of the filter
 * method: the http method (or * for any)

-This filter will intercept all the requests to
+* source: an array containing the filter source.
+This source will receive the parameters ''request'' and ''response'' This filter will intercept all the requests to

     GET js.test.org/test